-Pre-service orientation in-person training requirements for home-based Care 4 Kids providers, as required by Care 4 Kids policy transmittal: C4K-POL-18-01 (revision 2) will be waived due to the declared state of emergency in response to COVID-19.
+September 30, 2021) for the pre-service orientation requirements.
+Pre-service orientation in-person training requirements for home-based Care 4 Kids providers, as required by Care 4 Kids policy transmittal: C4K-POL-18-01 (revision 2) will be waived.
 These Care 4 Kids providers will be required to complete these orientation training requirements after the declared state of emergency has ended.